RomanGDB/Multi-Mueller-Matrix-Microscopy-3D/README.md

 <p align="center"><b>Figure 5:</b> Polarimetric properties </p>
 </pre>

 Finally, Fig. 6 presents the histograms of the extracted polarimetric properties.
-As can be observed, the values lie within the physically meaningful range.
+As can be observed, the values lie within physically meaningful ranges, demonstrating that the calculations were performed correctly.

 <pre>
 <p align="center">